theRealestAEP/SeniorDesign/README.md

 ### For the Test Executables

 # Change Log
-- 10/11/2021: set up tests for inputing io from files and looking at specific bytes.
+- 10/11/2021: set up tests for inputing io from files and looking at PE file headers.
 Setup Make files

 # Dependencies